jsquyres/ompi/docs/faq/large-clusters.rst

   endpoint information for all processes, only the endpoint information for those processes this peer communicates with will be retrieved.
-The parameter is especially effective for applications with sparse communication patterns &mdash; i.e., where a process only communicates with a few other peers.
+The parameter is especially effective for applications with sparse communication patterns |mdash| i.e., where a process only communicates with a few other peers.
 Applications that use dense communication patterns (i.e., where a peer communicates directly to all other peers in the job) will probably see a negative